 Step 3.
 Apply for a Behavior Specialist License with the Pennsylvania Board of Medicine

-- Verification of Functional Behavior Assessment Experience (Form 3): Complete Section 1 and forward to the previous/current employer or clinical supervisor for the completion of Section 2.
+- Verification of Behavior Assessment Experience (Form 3) – Complete Section 1 and forward this form to your previous/current employer or clinical supervisor who will complete Section 2 of the form

 You must also contact the FBI to obtain an FBI Criminal Background Check.